Resources

 • DIY Challenge - If you're looking for something less competitive that still gets people talking, try a DIY Challenge.
 Ask your team to choose a DIY challenge to complete – whether that’s making a craft, tackling a home improvement project, or something else.
 Share your progress along the way and cheer each other on.

-Since your team can’t come together for an in-person meal, consider hosting a virtual lunch or coffee break.
+If your team can’t come together for an in-person meal, consider hosting a virtual lunch, coffee break, or snack time.
 Send Uber Eats, Starbucks, or DoorDash gift cards to your employees and have your managers plan a time to dine “together" over Zoom.
 During the lunch, play one of the virtual games listed above or share team accomplishments from the previous year.

 3. Share memories with your team